Jocelyn-McKnight/oldenglishbook/content/Week 1/Sound.md

 With a very few exceptions, the Old English consonant system is essentially identical to that of Modern English.
 Hence the sound spelled by the Old English letter **b** was pronounced more or less as is that spelled by our modern **b**: *Old English bār*, *Modern English boar* (i.e. wild pig).

-Even when Anglo-Saxons used different characters or spellings, the actual sounds were mostly the same:
+Even when Anglo-Saxons used different characters or spellings, the actual sounds were mostly the same (See the [[IPA Chart and Tutorial]] for extra help):

 - The sounds represented by the Anglo-Saxon letters **þ** and **ð** were pronounced as are the sounds represented by their Modern English equivalents: *th* (as in *then* [ð] and *thigh* [θ]).
 - **ƿ** represented the same sound as Modern English **w [w]**, e.g. *Old English weġ*, *Modern English way*.